cnlohr/colorchord/README.md

 The major differences in ColorChord 2 is the major rewrite to move everything back to the CPU and a multitude of algorithmic optimizations to make it possible to run on something other than the brand newest of systems.

+TODO: add a link to the new video.

+Here's a video of it running: https://www.youtube.com/watch?v=UI4eqOP2AU0

 Current State of Affairs
 ------------------------